MatteoTomassetti/dsp/05b-python_advanced.md

 ####Q5.
 Write email addresses from Part I to csv file

-Place your code in this file: [advanced_python_csv.py](python/advanced_python_csv.py)
+Place your code in this file: [advanced_python_csv.py](python/advanced_python_csv.py)  --> DONE!

-The emails.csv file you create should be added and committed to your forked repository.
+The emails.csv file you create should be added and committed to your forked repository. --> DONE!

 Your file, emails.csv, will look like this:
 ```